What Causes Constipation? 13 Factors You Shouldn’t Ignore

 A dairy-heavy diet

-Cheeseheads, take note: Eating a lot of this melty, delicious food is one of the main explanations for what causes constipation that Dr. Iqbal gives.
+Cheeseheads, take note: Eating a lot of this melty, delicious food is one of the main explanations for constipation, says Dr. Iqbal.
 While all dairy products have the potential to stop you up, cheese seems to be the biggest digestive troublemaker—not because it’s inherently constipating but because many people eat it instead of healthier fiber-filled foods like whole grains, fruits, and veggies.
 If you’re eating pizza, for example, you’re probably not eating a salad.
 Make sure that you save room in your stomach for fiber-filled fare.
-A review of studies published in 2018 in The American Journal of Clinical Nutrition suggests that eating a high-fiber diet reduces your risk for cardiovascular disease, stroke, type diabetes, and several cancers (including pancreatic, gastric, colon, and breast).
-These are the things that your bowel movement can reveal about your health.
+A review of studies published in 2018 in The American Journal of Clinical Nutrition suggests that eating a high-fiber diet reduces your risk for cardiovascular disease, stroke, type 2 diabetes, and several cancers (including pancreatic, gastric, colon, and breast).
+Generally, this is most often an issue for children.
+(Here are the things that your bowel movement can reveal about your health.)

 If a bout of depression has you gaining weight or feeling constipated, there’s a reason for that.
 “Depression slows your overall metabolism,” Dr. Iqbal explains.
 Worse, the medications most commonly prescribed to treat depression are also constipating.
 A review of studies in BMJ Open shows that there are many non-pharmaceutical therapies for depression, some of which have been shown to be as effective as meds.
 These include cognitive behavioral therapy, exercise, and meditation.

 One of the biggest complaints people have after embarking on a low-carb/high-protein diet is constipation.
 And for good reason: Eating a diet that focuses on meat, eggs, and fat leaves little room for plant fiber, says Dr. Iqbal.
 Even worse, many people consciously avoid fiber-filled foods like whole grains, fruits, and vegetables because they are high in carbohydrates.
 Remember, all carbohydrates are not created equal.
-Focus on just eliminating simple carbs, like sugary treats and white bread.
+Focus on just eliminating highly processed carbs or foods with a high glycemic index, like sugary treats and white bread.
 To keep your colon healthy and prevent constipation, make sure you get at least five servings of fruits and veggies a day.
 (The one exception: bananas, which can be constipating on their own.)
 Look out for these 10 other foods that can make constipation worse.

 Too much fiber